-- Systems of learning supports require quality leaders at all levels who use effective systems of communication and data management, efficient and effective organization of resources, and well articulated planning. - Cohesive, aligned policies and practices within a district and among its community partners are essential to effect system changes at schools. - The role of state, regional, and local agencies is to align, assist, and support local level changes.
+- C Systems of learning supports require quality leaders at all levels who use effective systems of communication and data management, efficient and effective organization of resources, and well articulated planning. - C Cohesive, aligned policies and practices within a district and among its community partners are essential to effect system changes at schools. - C The role of state, regional, and local agencies is to align, assist, and support local level changes.

 Beyond the logic, data show both a clear need and a science-base for learning supports.
-In addition to lagging reading and math score, the need is reflected in achievement gaps and high drop out rates for subpopulations of students, such as African Americans and Hispanics, students eligible for free or reduced priced lunch, English language learners, and students with disabilities.
+In addition to lagging reading and math scores, the need is reflected in achievement gaps and high drop out rates for subpopulations of students, such as African Americans and Hispanics, students eligible for free or reduced priced lunch, English language learners, and students with disabilities.
 The increased accountability and related timelines set by the No Child Left Behind Act places increasing pressure on schools where the population of students is diverse.

+. . . the science-base is expanding in volume and positive results.
 The science-base for learning supports is gleaned from a growing volume of research on the value of schools, families, and communities working together to provide supportive programs and services that enable students to learn and teachers to teach.
 Findings include improved school attendance, fewer behavior problems, improved inter-personal skills, enhanced student engagement and re-engagement in classroom learning, enhanced achievement, and increased bonding at school and at home.